 Offering Children the Gift of a Second Language

-The Red Clay Consolidated School District offers an exciting opportunity for elementary students attending Linden Hill Elementary School, Marbrook Elementary School and Mote Elementary School to engage in learning in a non-traditional way – by immersing them in two languages and cultures beginning in kindergarten.
+The Red Clay Consolidated School District offers an exciting opportunity for elementary students attending Linden Hill Elementary School and Marbrook Elementary School to engage in learning in a non-traditional way – by immersing them in two languages and cultures beginning in kindergarten.
 Students in these “strand” programs will become proficient in both languages while learning the same content as their peers outside the program.
-Linden Hill offers incoming kindergarten students the opportunity to apply to be in a Chinese Immersion program, while kindergarten students at Marbrook and Mote can apply to be in a Spanish Immersion program.
+Linden Hill offers incoming kindergarten students the opportunity to apply to be in a Chinese Immersion program, while kindergarten students at Marbrook can apply to be in a Spanish Immersion program.
 These programs will serve as one pathway in these schools; different from William C. Lewis Dual Language Elementary School, where all students are learning 2 languages.

 What Is Immersion?